gibbok/frontend-boilerplate/README.md

 1. Clone this repo
 1. Run `npm install`
-1. Code you project and see it live using `npm start`
+1. Code your project and see it live using `npm start`
-1. Code your React components in isolation with `npm run storybook`
+1. Work on your React components in isolation with `npm run storybook`
 1. Lint and test with `npm run lint` and `npm test`
 1. Build for production by running `npm run build`
 1. Deploy with a single command to GitHub Pages using `npm run deploy`